pipebots/LoRa_WiFi_communications/README.md

 The HTML code represents a template for rendering a web page that displays a list of files.
 The template is intended to be used with a Flask web server, and it dynamically generates HTML content based on the files received from the ROS topic.
 This page allows to view, download and delete the data save at the following location of Rasberry pi. 'home/pi1/Ducuments/wifi_data'

+## Requirements
+To set up the communication system, you will need the following hardware components:

+2 Pycom LoPy4 or FiPy devices
+2 pycom Expansion Boards 3.0
+Raspberry Pi 4 with ROS2 installed
+1 PC for base station monitoring

 ## Prerequisites

 - ROS 2: Make sure you have ROS 2 installed on your system.
 Refer to the ROS 2 documentation for installation instructions.